-- Be easily identifiable, efficient, attractive, safe, and logical for all users to navigate; - Be preferably located to the rear, side, underground and preferably not in between the building and the street or interrupting an active street frontage; - Be screened from public view by safe and attractive landscaping or building facades, depending on their location; - Minimise exposed hard surface areas by creating opportunities for sharing or co-locating; - Accommodate space for maneuvering vehicles and loading bays; - Provide cycle parking where appropriate, in convenient and visible locations;
+- Be easily identifiable, efficient. attractive, safe, and logical for all users to navigate; - Be located to the rear, side, underground and preferably not in between the building and the street or interrupting an active street frontage; - Be screened from public view by safe and attractive landscaping or building facades, depending on their location; - Minimise exposed hard surface areas by creating opportunities for sharing or co-locating; - Accommodate space for maneuvering vehicles and loading - Provide cycle parking where appropriate, in convenient and visible locations:

-• Comply with Parking requirements in Chapter 29 - Transport, of the Queenstown District Plan.
+Comply with Parking requirements (if any) in Chapter 29 - Transport, of the Queenstown District Plan.

 Consider active street frontage when designing parking at the rear.
 Council recognises that it can be difficult for commercial developments to have an active frontage facing the street as well as an attractive interface at the rear.
 However, the need to provide an active street frontage must take precedence over the desirability of addressing the parking area.
-Where buildings back onto a parking area some of the following measures should be used:
+Where buildings back onto a parking area some of the following measures can be used:

-- Windows, doors and building modulation - Create entrances to upper floors uses such as offices - Place residential use to the rear - Link the car park to the front with safe and direct pedestrian links
+- Windows, doors and building modulation - Create entrances to upper floors for uses such as offices - Place residential use to the rear - Link the car park to the front with safe and direct pedestrian links landscape planting and no pedestrian routes identified.